State of Washington Classified Job Specification

 Typical Work

-Reviews and adjudicates Industrial Insurance or Crime Victim claims; interprets facts and applies laws in determining claim validity; establishes rate of compensation for allowed Industrial Insurance or Crime Victim benefit payments;
+Reviews and adjudicates Industrial Insurance or Crime Victim Compensation claims; interprets facts and applies RCWs, WACs, case law, policies and training resources in determining claim validity; establishes rate of compensation for allowed Industrial Insurance or Crime Victim Compensation benefit payments;

 Evaluates and authorizes or denies requests for medical treatment, surgery, diagnostic studies, transfer of physicians and reimbursement of claimant's travel expenses;

-Establishes case reserve by estimating the cost of each claim; resolves disputes between employers, attorneys and the department regarding case reserve amounts;
+Establishes case reserve by estimating the total cost of each claim for the life of claim based on trends; resolves disputes between employers, attorneys and the department regarding case reserve amounts;

-Adjudicates protests to determinations made regarding entitlement to benefits under the Industrial Insurance Laws;
+Adjudicates protests to determinations made regarding entitlement to benefits under the Industrial Insurance Laws and provide testimony at Board of Industrial Appeal hearings;

 Performs other related work as required.